 - Charles J. McCabe, 5 Commons Street, North Wall.
 Listed in BMH WS0127 as a prisoner & Charley’s photo appears in the Kilmainham autograph book of Cyril Daly.
 UPDATE 1 June 2018: Charles McCabe is marked deceased on an IRA Custom House Prisoner list in 1935.

 - Peter O’Brien, 43 Upper Wellington Street (off Mountjoy Street).
 UPDATE 29 Apr 2019: A Dub from the Inner City, he married in 1922 and later emigrated to England.
 Peter died in Rochdale, Greater Manchester, 1981.

 - Patrick Reilly, 107 Lower Gardiner Street.
-UPDATE 28 May 2019: This young Dublin lad, named Desmond Peter, was killed in action during the Civil War in Tralee, Co Kerry on 2 Aug 1922.
+UPDATE 28 May 2019: This young Dublin lad, named in the Military Pensions as Desmond Patrick, was killed in action during the Civil War in Tralee, Co Kerry on 2 Aug 1922.
 He was buried in Glasnevin’s Army Plot with 8 other Dublin Guards who died in the same action.

 We guess that in all probability Jim Conroy and Joe Griffin must be hidden under some alias among all those names…..

 Held in Arbour Hill Detention Barracks and Released